 There are lots of different websites, plugins, and apps that tackle this problem today.

-Note: Determine the keys to a song is not an exact science.
+Note: Determining the keys to a song is not an exact science.
 Experienced musicians can often disagree over what key a song is actually in.
 Also, songs might involve key changes, which make it difficult for software to determine the correct key.
 Use these websites and apps as a tool, but you can’t fully rely on them for 100% accuracy.

 - 1. Tunebat (Website)